 4. If you face a Continuing Disability Review, you may not be able to rely on back benefits to pay a lawyer to represent you.

-I always encourage my winning client’s to hold back some of the past-due beneeefits they get in savings to pay an attorney to assist with the Continuing Disability Review should that be needed.
+I always encourage my winning clients to hold back some of the past-due benefits they get in savings to pay an attorney to assist with the Continuing Disability Review should that be needed.

 5. Don’t get complacent: stay in medical treatment and consider work activity carefully.

-Many claimant limit or cease medical treatment.
-This is a big mistake.
-For many with a intractable medical problem, one for which many medical treatments and medications have not been successful, this is understandable.
-But if you face a Continuing Disability Review, you are going to need the support of treating medical professionals.
-Often times social security will require a medical evaluation in a Continuing Disability Review.
-Should that doctor who you see only once and is paid for my social security contend that you have improved and are able to return to work, you need an opposing opinion from your treating doctor.
-Ceasiing medical treatment after winning a disability case will leave you vulnerable to being taken off disability.
+Oftentimes social security will require a medical evaluation in a Continuing Disability Review.
+Should that doctor who you see only once and is paid for by social security contend that you have improved and are able to return to work, you need an opposing opinion from your treating doctor.
+Ceasing medical treatment after winning a disability case will leave you vulnerable to being taken off disability.